-Each year, the Minister of Finance is required to table the OFA's Annual Report in the Legislature.
+Each year, the Minister of Finance is required to table the OFA's Annual Report in the Legislative Assembly.
 In addition, the Minister reviews and approves the OFA's annual business plan.
 The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.

 The Chair is accountable to the Minister of Finance for the performance of the OFA in fulfilling its mandate.
-The Act provides that the Deputy Minister of Finance is the Chair of the OFA.
+The Act provides that the Deputy Minister of Finance is the Chair of the OFA Board of Directors.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of the OFA.
-In addition, the Chair provides leadership to the OFA.
+In addition, the Chair provides leadership to the OFA Board.
 As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA and ensures that it manages its risks appropriately.

 The Board is appointed by the Lieutenant Governor in Council and is accountable to the Minister through the Chair.
 The OFA Board performs a supervisory role, overseeing the management of the business and affairs of the OFA to ensure the OFA's mandate is fulfilled.
-The Board is comprised of both public servants employed by the Crown and independent directors.
 The Board meets at least quarterly and receives regular reports from the CEO and OFA staff concerning the operations of the OFA and its compliance with applicable laws and policies.
 Standards of conduct for Board members are set out in a Board-approved Code of Conduct.

 There are also three committees of the Board to assist it in supervising the management of the OFA.
-The Audit and Risk Management Committee reviews and recommends approval by the Board of an annual internal audit plan and receives reports from the OFA's internal auditors and the Auditor General of Ontario regarding internal controls and financial reporting.
+The Audit and Risk Management Committee reviews and recommends approval by the Board of an annual internal audit plan and receives reports from the OFA's appointed internal auditor regarding internal controls.
 It also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit and Risk Management Committee is the review of the OFA's major risks and mitigation strategies.
 The Human Resources and Governance Committee assists the Board in ensuring appropriate policies and procedures are in place relating to compensation for staff in critical areas and with respect to corporate governance.
-The OFA ONFA

-Investment Committee supervises the OFA's activities related to the investment of OPG's Used Fuel Segregated Fund and Decommissioning Segregated Fund established under ONFA.
+The OFA ONFA Investment Committee supervises the OFA's activities related to the investment of OPG's Used Fuel Segregated Fund and Decommissioning Segregated Fund established under ONFA.